-Discovery Special Academy caters for children from 4-11 years who have differing degrees of learning difficulties and associated disabilities.
+Discovery Special Academy caters for children from 4-16 years who have differing degrees of learning difficulties and associated disabilities.
 We have children from different cultures and religious backgrounds.

-This policy outlines the purpose, nature and management of relationships taught in our academy.
+This policy outlines the purpose, nature and management of relationships and sex education taught in our academy.
 It should be read alongside the PHSE policy and Physical Health and Mental Wellbeing Policy.

-In line with legal requirements (Education Act 1996, Learning and Skills Act 2000, Statutory Guidance 2020, KCSIE 2020) the TVED Trust Board has overseen the production and development of a relationships education policy which will be made available to parents on our academy website and has decided to deliver a relationships education programme in addition to that which is part of the statutory science curriculum.
+In line with legal requirements (Education Act 1996, Learning and Skills Act 2000, Statutory Guidance 2020, KCSIE 2020) the TVED Trust Board has overseen the production and development of a relationships and sex education policy which will be made available to parents on our academy website and has decided to deliver a relationships education programme in addition to that which is part of the statutory science curriculum.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/805781/Relationships_Education_Relationships_and_Sex_Education_RSE_and_Health_Education.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/80578 1/Relationships_Education__Relationships_and_Sex_Education__RSE__and_Health_Education.pdf

-The academy recognises the contribution that relationships education can make to government health targets.
-Relationships education in the primary phase builds the foundations of knowledge, skills and attitudes which help young people to make positive, informed and safe choices about their health and well-being both now and in later life.
+The academy recognises the contribution that RSE can make to government health targets.
+Relationships education in the primary phase builds the foundations of knowledge, skills and attitudes which help young people to make positive, informed, and safe choices about their health and well-being both now and in later life.
+Relationships education continues into the secondary phase and a sex education programme is also introduced from year 7.
+Some aspects of the RE and RSE programmes will be covered through: